 If you want to give your kids a vacation to remember, Orange Beach is your safest bet.
 It’s a perfect combo of sandy white beaches and tasty Red Snapper.
 But that’s not all.
 There are hundreds of artificial reefs close to the shore, where you can catch Snapper, Cobia, or Mackerel.
 Plus, you can stay inshore and get Speckled Trout and Red Drum.
-Best come here during summer months when the Red Snapper craze goes viral.
+The best time to here come here is during the summer months when the Red Snapper craze is at its highest.
 Your kids will want to take part.

 Targets: King Salmon, Steelhead, Halibut

-If you’re a family of outdoors lovers, boy, are you going to have fun fishing in Kenai.
+If you’re a family of outdoors lovers, boy, you are going to have fun fishing in Kenai.
 These fisheries are not only beautiful but are also home to some of the largest King Salmon in the world.
-Come summer, the Kenai River gets filled to the brim with Salmon and Steelhead.
+Come summer, the Kenai River is full of different Salmon species and Steelhead.
 They are exciting to catch and tasty too.
 You can spend the day walking and hiking the nearby meadows and parks, such as the Meek’s Trail or Cunningham Park.
-If you want to give your family something spectacular, visit the fjords of the Kenai Fjords National Park.
+If you want to make your family fishing vacation spectacular, visit the fjords of the Kenai Fjords National Park.
 A short ride away is Soldotna, known as the King Salmon capital of the world.
 Another gem to check out is the city of Homer which many anglers visit for its Halibut fishing.